benofbrown/darksouls/DSIII_Low_Death.md

 - Grab the *Grave Warden Ashes*.
 - Cut down the bridge, and go down it.
 - Run to the *Abandoned Tomb* bonfire, light it and rest.
-- Pick up two *Large Titanite Shards* then go in to the cave.
+- Pick up three *Large Titanite Shards* then go in to the cave.
 - Kill the two crystal lizards for a *Twinkling Titanite* and a *Titanite Chunk*, grab the two *Large Titanite Shards* and the *Yellow Bug Pellets*.
-- Run to the *Demon Ruins* bonfire, picking up the *Shield of Want*, *Speckled Stoneplate Ring* and a *Large Titanite Shard* on the way.
+- Run to the *Demon Ruins* bonfire, picking up the *Shield of Want*, *Speckled Stoneplate Ring* and two *Large Titanite Shards* on the way.
 - Warp to *Firelink Shrine*.
 - Sell all soul items, including boss souls.
 - Hand in the *Grave Warden Ashes*.
 - Upgrade your sword to *Raw Astora Sword +7*.
 - Level up *Vigour* if less than 40 or if *Endurance* has hit 30, otherwise level *Endurance*.
-- Warp to *Road of Sacrifices*, take the elevator up and kill the Fire Demon.
+- Warp to *Road of Sacrifices*, take the elevator up and kill the Fire Demon with the *Shield of Want* equipped.
 Grab the *Choranthy Ring* on the way down and run to the *Pit of Hollows* bonfire.
 - Warp to *Catacombs of Carthus*.
 - Kill *High Lord Wolnir* with the *Shield of Want* equipped.